 Did you know that the Parlor guitar was introduced around 1880 as the first steel string guitar and that it was the one and only true blues guitar before WW-II?
 That’s why some blues specialists say that the real Mississippi and Delta blues should only be played on a Parlor.
 The Parlor is a small guitar with a huge sound.
 Because of its size, the Parlor is also the ideal travel guitar.

-The Parlor is tested in the August issue of Gitarist.
+The Parlor has been tested in the August issue of Guitarist.